awsdocs/aws-global-accelerator-dev-guide/doc_source/monitoring-global-accelerator.flow-logs.md

 }
 ```

 If the user creating the flow log does not own the bucket, or does not have the `GetBucketPolicy` and `PutBucketPolicy` permissions for the bucket, the flow log creation fails\.
 In this case, the bucket owner must manually add the preceding policy to the bucket and specify the flow log creator's AWS account ID\.
-For more information, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/gsg/add-bucket-policy.html) in the *Amazon Simple Storage Service User Guide*\.
+For more information, see [Adding a bucket policy by using the Amazon S3 console ](https://docs.aws.amazon.com/AmazonS3/latest/gsg/add-bucket-policy.html) in the *Amazon Simple Storage Service User Guide*\.
 If the bucket receives flow logs from multiple accounts, add a `Resource` element entry to the `AWSLogDeliveryWrite` policy statement for each account\.

 For example, the following bucket policy allows AWS accounts 123123123123 and 456456456456 to publish flow logs to a folder named `flow-logs` in a bucket named `log-bucket`: